petri-labs/mokita/tests/localmokita/README.md

 sudo apt install docker-compose -y
 ```

-## 1. LocalMokisis - No Initial State
+## 1. LocalMokita - No Initial State

-The following commands must be executed from the root folder of the Mokisis repository.
+The following commands must be executed from the root folder of the Mokita repository.

 1. Make any change to the mokita code that you want to test

-2. Initialize LocalMokisis:
+2. Initialize LocalMokita:

 ```bash
 make localnet-init